Skip to main content

 • The reasons you wish to carry out an independent project over one academic year.

-• The nature of your intended research and a draft projected timeline with indicated outputs of research (understandably subject to change).
+• What your intended research might look like and a draft projected timeline with indicated outputs of research (which may be subject to change).

 MA/MFA Choreography